ultralytics/ultralytics/examples/YOLOv8-ONNXRuntime-Rust/README.md

 ### 2. Install ONNXRuntime

 This repository use `ort` crate, which is ONNXRuntime wrapper for Rust. (https://docs.rs/ort/latest/ort/)

+You can follow the instruction with `ort` doc or simply do this:
 * step1: Download ONNXRuntime(https://github.com/microsoft/onnxruntime/releases)
 * setp2: Set environment variable `PATH` for linking.

 On ubuntu, You can do like this:

 ```
 vim ~/.bashrc